-The Coastal Conservation League is working with partners on several initiatives designed to reduce plastic pollution in our state.
+The Coastal Conservation League is working on several initiatives designed to reduce plastic pollution in our state.

-Further, the waste picture in the Pacific and Atlantic becomes clearer, and more alarming, every month.
-We know that there is essentially a smog of plastic in each ocean.
-Marine life from across the spectrum, from microscopic organisms at the base of the food chain, to pelagic birds like albatross, to dolphins and whales, are ingesting these toxic materials.
+Plastic pollution accumulates daily in our oceans.
+Marine life from across the spectrum, from microscopic organisms at the base of the food chain to albatross, dolphins, and whales at the top, are ingesting these toxic materials.

 We work within our communities — with citizens, elected officials, and partners to reduce harmful plastic pollution and implement policy changes designed to protect our water, wildlife, and quality of life.

 To learn more or get involved, please reach out to us:

 Charleston: Emily Cedzo at 843.723.8035